 The James Brooke dynasty gradually overtook the Sultanate in the western part of Borneo.
-The Brooke dynasty ruled over Sarawak in the 19th century and came to be known as the white rajahs.
+The Brooke dynasty ruled over Sarawak in the 19th century and became known as the white rajahs.

 The emissaries of Spain and Portugal reached Borneo in the 16th century.
 They were soon followed by the British and the Dutch.
 The Dutch and the British rooted power in Borneo from the 17th century till the modern era.

-Indonesia became a foreign state in 1947 and Malaysia gained independence in 1957.
+During World War II, Japanese forces gained control and occupied most areas of Borneo from 1941 to 1945.
+Indonesia became a foreign state in 1947, and Malaysia gained independence in 1957.

-Today, Borneo comprises mostly of Islamic Malays and non-Muslim Dayaks along with the Chinese and the Europeans.
+Today, Borneo comprises mainly of Islamic Malays and non-Muslim Dayaks along with the Chinese and the Europeans.

-A diverse variety of tribes, distinguished from each other, by dwellings and culture, feature in inland Borneo.
-These tribes were often at conflict with each other before contact was made with the West.
+Borneo has a diverse variety of tribes, distinguished from each other by dwellings and culture.
+These tribes were often in conflict with each other before contact was made with the West.
 However, these tribes possess a lot of similarities too.
-The Ibans are the largest indigenous group in the island today.
+The Ibans are the largest indigenous group on the island today.